MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/improve-performance.md

 Conduct an initial assessment to confirm that the flagged content is really a false positive or false negative.
 This can involve:
 - Checking the context of the flagged content.
 - Comparing the flagged content against the content safety risk categories and severity definitions:
-    - If you are using content safety in Azure OpenAI, go [here](/azure/ai-services/openai/concepts/content-filter).
+    - If you're using content safety in Azure OpenAI, see the [Azure OpenAI content filtering doc](/azure/ai-services/openai/concepts/content-filter).
-    - If you are using the Azure AI Content Safety standalone API, go [here](/azure/ai-services/content-safety/concepts/harm-categories?tabs=warning) for harm categories and [here](/azure/ai-services/content-safety/concepts/jailbreak-detection) for Prompt Shields.
+    - If you're using the Azure AI Content Safety standalone API, see the [Harm categories doc](/azure/ai-services/content-safety/concepts/harm-categories?tabs=warning) or the [Prompt Shields doc](/azure/ai-services/content-safety/concepts/jailbreak-detection), depending on which API you're using.

 ## Customize your severity settings